InformaticsMatters/fragmentor/ansible/README.md

     It configures the server with Docker and runs the designated database image and then formats the initial DB.

-You can run fragmentation plays from the head node with something like: -
+You can run standardisation plays from the head node with something like: -

     $ ansible-playbook site-standardise.yaml \
         -e deployment=production \